Our policies were designed with fairness and simplicity in mind.

 In the event that you elect to procure or use alternate services at any time, Pilot accepts no responsibility for any charges or fees incurred in connection with their usage.

 Pilot is not responsible for any failure to meet its service level objectives or guarantees that is caused by a Force Majeure event.
-Force Majeure events include, but are not limited to: fire, explosions, power failures, strikes or labor disputes, water (including flooding), physical access limitations, acts of god, the elements (including severe storms), war, civil unrest, or acts of terror.
+Force Majeure events include, but are not limited to: damage to the fiber-optic cable system by a third party, fire, explosions, power failures, strikes or labor disputes, water (including flooding), physical access limitations, acts of god, the elements (including severe storms), war, civil unrest, or acts of terror.

 Credit Issuance and Refund Policy